-- 1. Biological Family Living providers who are the Guardian for persons at moderate or high risk, may opt out of ARM supports, after the CARMP has been developed and presented to the person and guardian.
-Refer to Chapter 5.5 Aspiration Risk Management for information about editing or deferring from the CAMRP. - 2.
+- 1. Biological Family Living providers who are the Guardian for persons at moderate or high risk, may opt out of ARM supports. - 2.
 If the person resides with biological family (by affinity or consanguinity) and it is determined that ARM is not a desired service, the family will continue to provide any needed health supports or interventions based on guidance from the person's health care providers.
 However, if the individual is receiving ARM-related therapy services to support the CARMP, they must also budget nursing hours.